nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 1. Marking an uncompleted task
 > To type: `mark 1`
 	> * The task at index 1 is marked completed and will not appear in the task list
+	> * Task with a deadline will not appear in the calendar panel if it is previously appearing

 2. Undo recently marked task
 > To type: `undo`